June 5-23, 2017

 June 5-23, 2017.
 Tutoring occurs daily Monday - Friday from 9:45-11:15 a.m. on the St. Ambrose Campus.

 $200.
 A $25 non-refundable application fee is due before a child is considered (Make checks payable to St. Ambrose University).
 The remaining $175 is due on or before June 5, 2017.
 However, monthly payments can be arranged past this date.

 1) The parent must send a $25 non-refundable application fee, and complete the following forms (links above):

 b.
 Parent interview

 2) The teacher must complete the teacher form.

-Parents will be notified on or before May 13, 2016 of the status of the application.
+Parents will be notified by May 1 of the status of the application.

 A child must:

 · Have completed at least Kindergarten.
 Children entering ninth grade and higher are not eligible.